12-Month Wedding Timeline

 Consider what kind of metal, gold vs. silver, platinum, etc., would match well with both partners’ styles, and when wearing them together with other rings on one finger but different from each other.

-There are many factors like this, so make sure you consider all aspects, not just cost alone, and do some research beforehand!
+There are many factors like this, so consider all aspects, not just cost alone, and do some research beforehand!

-It is important to figure out the groom’s and groomsmen’s outfits, including shoes, shirts, bow ties, and accessories, to try them on and make sure what you choose goes together well.
+It is important to figure out the groom’s and groomsmen’s outfits, including shoes, shirts, bow ties, and accessories, to try them on and ensure your choices go together well.

 Matching outfits are great.
 But if you want to add a twist of individuality, this is your chance.